A dropped kerb is an area of lowered kerbs or pavement to let vehicles get from the road to a drive or parking area is called a vehicular crossing.

 Construction of a Vehicular Crossing Facility

-Any resident who wishes to take their vehicle over the footway must make an application to the Council in accordance with Section 184 of the Highways Act 1980 for permission to construct a vehicular crossing facility.
+Any resident who wishes to take their vehicle over the footway must make an application to the council in accordance with Section 184 of the Highways Act 1980 for permission to construct a vehicular crossing facility.

-A vehicular crossing facility alters the construction of the kerbline and pavement to ensure no damage is caused to the apparatus (pipes or cables) underneath the footway.
+A vehicular crossing facility alters the construction of the kerb line and pavement to ensure no damage is caused to the apparatus (pipes or cables) underneath the footway.
 This then allows access to your property legally, safely and easily when you are using a car or other domestic vehicle.

 For a vehicle to be allowed to drive on to your property legally you must have an approved vehicular crossing facility installed and have been issued with permission to show you have complied with current legislation.